Information for students

 UTS: Science's website provides information on its news, events and operations.

 UTS: Science is located at City campus, Broadway, in Buildings 4 and 7.
-Main locations are:
+Contact details can be found on the faculty's website.

 All student inquiries should be directed to: